sherpa/sherpa/docs/plots/backends.rst

 ************************

 .. warning::
-   The plotting backend API is currently re-designed and should currently be considered experimental.
+   The plotting backend API is currently being re-designed and should be considered experimental.

 Plotting in Sherpa is done through *plotting backends*.